garybgenett/gary-os/README.md

 ### History ####################################################################
 [History]: #history

-The origin of the project was experimentation with the [Metro], [Buildroot] and [BusyBox] projects, and [Metro] in particular.
-The goal at the time was to use [Metro] to build customized "stage3" files.
+The origin of the project was experimentation with the Metro, Buildroot and BusyBox projects, and Metro in particular.
+The goal at the time was to use Metro to build customized "stage3" files.
 As development of the concept continued, the difference between a "stage3" and a system that could be run live began to disappear.
 An inspired moment of "could the custom stage3 be used as an initramfs?", and GaryOS was born as a relatively unique live OS.